Learning and Teaching in Higher Education (PGCLTHE)

 University of Worcester staff

-All staff employed by the University of Worcester, or who teach on University of Worcester accredited courses, can undertake this course free of charge.
+All staff employed by the University of Worcester can undertake this course free of charge.

 Other HE practitioners

-Staff from other Higher Education providers can also apply for the course and should consult our Admissions team to discuss the fee structure.
+Staff from other HE providers can also apply for the course and should consult with the Course Leader (Peter Gossman, firstname.lastname@example.org) or the Admissions team to discuss the fees structure.

 How do you apply?